Reasonable adjustments

 SQE1 and SQE2 written assessments can be taken at Pearson VUE test centres in the UK and internationally.
 We will aim to provide consistent locations for the assessments, however we cannot guarantee which locations will be available, and candidates may need to make arrangements to travel to a test centre in a neighbouring or nearby country if your preferred location is not available.
 Factors such as local public holidays and different time zones may mean that an assessment is not offered at some international locations.
 The exact test centres available will be shown when booking opens for the relevant assessment.

-Within your SQE account, you will be asked to provide details of the adjustment(s) requested, including the nature of your disability or other condition and supporting evidence, your prefered test centre location, and details of the assessment you wish to sit.
-The supporting evidence must be provided by an appropriate person and must include information detailed enough to identify:
+Within your SQE account, you will be asked to provide details of the adjustment(s) requested, including the nature of your disability or other condition and supporting information, your preferred test centre location, and details of the assessment you wish to sit.
+The supporting documentation must be provided by an appropriate person and must include information detailed enough to identify:

 • the nature of your disability or condition; and

-• the effect of the disability or condition on your ability to perform in the assessment; and
+• the effect of the disability or condition on your ability to perform in the assessment

 The appropriate person/s to provide this evidence is your disability assessor.
 They may be your specialist consultant, your GP, an occupational health adviser, an educational specialist or another specialist with appropriate qualifications.
 Please look at the information we put in place for disability assessors.
-This will help you to identify the information and evidence we need you to submit when you request a reasonable adjustment.
-Please read the guidance before completing your request, and share it with your disability assessor(s) to help them prepare appropriate information and evidence to support your request.
+This will help you to identify the information and documentation we need you to submit when you apply for a reasonable adjustment.
+Please read the guidance before completing your application, and share it with your disability assessor(s) to help them prepare appropriate information and documentation to support your application.

-Related question: I have some supporting evidence but it is over two years old.
-Will I need to get more up to date evidence?
+Related question: My supporting documentation is over two years old.
+Will I need to get more up to date documentation?
 If so, will Kaplan pay?

-The person providing the evidence (your disability assessor) must have sufficient professional qualifications as well as expert knowledge of your disability or condition to understand what that disability or condition is and how it will impact on your ability to demonstrate the competence requirements of the SQE assessments.
-For example your specialist consultant or GP, an occupational health therapist, a healthcare professional or an educational psychologist.
-As well as providing evidence of your disability or condition, they are best placed to provide proposals for adjustments which can help to remove or minimise any disadvantage you may suffer as a result of your disability or condition.
+The person providing the documentation (your disability assessor) must have sufficient professional qualifications as well as expert knowledge of your disability or condition to understand what your disability or condition is and how it will impact on your ability to demonstrate the competence requirements of the SQE assessments.

 You are advised to start thinking about the reasonable adjustment you will request as early as possible, and preferably well before you want to book an assessment.
 It may take some time to get the referral you need, and to identify who will be the appropriate disability assessor(s) to provide evidence of your condition and of the adjustment you will request.